 - Loss of consciousness (even briefly)

 What to do if you suspect a concussion

 - SEEK MEDICAL ATTENTION RIGHT AWAY.
 Doctors at Kettering Health Sports Medicine can evaluate your child and determine what the next steps should be.

 - KEEP YOUR CHILD OUT OF PLAY.
 Do not let your child return to play until he or she has been cleared by a medical professional

 - TELL YOUR CHILD’S COACH ABOUT ANY PREVIOUS CONCUSSIONS.

 It is important for athletes to be removed from play if they experience any concussion symptoms,” said Dr. Buck.
 “This helps to prevent Second Impact Syndrome, which happens when an athlete sustains another concussion before completely recovering from the first.
-Second Impact Syndrome can result in the brain swelling, paralysis and death.”
+Second Impact Syndrome can result in brain swelling, paralysis, and death.”

 “Each new concussion creates a greater susceptibility to another one.
 It’s imperative that coaches know about all concussions, even from other sports,” said Lensch.